rete-labs/ReteForge/README.md

 ## About

+_Rete means Network in Latin._

-The main goal of the project: implement automated deploy and execution environment of distributed applications for development, testing, benchmarking and demo purposes.
-With main focus on new "network stacks" as we're developing one in ReteLabs.
+ReteForge implements automated deploy and execution environment of distributed applications for development, testing, benchmarking and demo purposes.
+With main focus on new network technology as we're developing one in ReteLabs.

+ReteForge isn't network simulator nor emulator but rather multi-purpose environment to support developing of new networks.

+## Target audience

+The project is mainly intended for developers of new networks who focus on prototyping and eventual production-ready implementations.

-Note: we're not developing a scientific instrument but engineering one, so we focus on practical aspects instead of purity of experiments and theoretical analysis.
+It also may be of interest to researchers in networking and distributed systems, but its usefulness may be limited there as we're not developing a scientific instrument but engineering one, so we focus on practical aspects instead of purity of experiments and theoretical analysis.

-Rete means Network in Latin.
+There are a lot of network simulators (NS-3, OmniNet++ to name some) that seem more suitable for researchers.
+On the other hand, we don't know any public software with goals similar to ReteForge, that's why we started this project.

+## Project status

+ReteForge is in planning and early development phase.

 ## Use cases